Ecwid/ecwid-api-docs/includes/_combinations.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-402 | The "Product Combinations" feature are not available on the merchant plan 404 | The product is not found
+402 | The "Product Variations" feature are not available on the merchant plan 404 | The product is not found
 409 | The specified sku or options variation already exists 415 | Unsupported content-type: expected `application/json` or `text/json`
-500 | Cannot get the combination because of an error on the server
+500 | Cannot get the variation because of an error on the server

-### Update product combination
+### Update product variation

-Update a specific product combination details referring to its ID.
+Update a specific product variation details referring to its ID.

 > Request example